An Invitation to a Holy Lent

 Holy Eucharist | Wednesday, March 25 @ 6:00 p.m.

 On March 25, we will gather for the Holy Eucharist to celebrate the Feast of the Annunciation, the day on which the Church remembers the angel Gabriel’s announcement to Mary and her faithful response to God’s call.
 Celebrated within the season of Lent, this feast invites us to pause and reflect on the mystery of the Incarnation and Mary’s trust in God’s promise.
-This Eucharist is offered in addition to our regular Sunday worship, and all are welcome to join us.
+This Eucharist is offered in addition to our regular Sunday Eucharist at 10:30 a.m. and all are welcome to join us.

 Will You?
 A Lenten Study of Baptismal Promises